Adrian G. Zucco

 University of Copenhagen

-I’m a curious researcher interested in the complexity of our inner experiences and the world around us with the purpose of improving our health and well-being:
+I’m a curious researcher fascinated by the complexity of our inner experiences and the world around us, driven by the purpose of improving our health and well-being.

-• Methodologically, I focus on applying explainable machine learning as a scientific tool to model complexity.
-Specifically, within the realm of public health and epidemiology, these tools hold the potential to uncover patterns, mechanisms, and dynamics of diseases arising from the interplay of diverse biopsychosocial factors.
+• 💻🔬 Methodologically, I am exploring how explainable machine learning can be used as a scientific tool to model complexity.
+Within public health and epidemiology, these tools have potential to help us uncover the complex patterns, mechanisms, and dynamics of diseases emerging from the interplay of biopsychosocial factors.

-• Academically, I have contributed to the fields of bioinformatics, immunology, and infectious diseases (mainly HIV and COVID-19).
-More recently, I have broadened my scope to explore how mental health and societal factors contribute to or moderate the onset of diseases.
+• 🎓🦠 Academically, I have contributed to the fields of bioinformatics, immunology, and infectious diseases (mainly HIV and COVID-19).
+More recently, I’ve broadened my focus to investigate how mental health and societal factors interact with and affects us.

-• On a personal level, I strive to challenge and overcome limiting assumptions in statistics and biomedical research by integrating interdisciplinary insights from philosophy, cognitive and contemplative science, causal inference, artificial intelligence, and complexity science.
+• 🤔💡 Personally, I am committed to challenging limiting assumptions within statistics and biomedical research.
+I do this by integrating insights from diverse fields such as philosophy, cognitive and contemplative science, causal inference, artificial intelligence, and complexity science.

-• Socially, I advocate for open-source and reproducible research.
-I also actively explore innovative formats for scientific communication and teaching to the general public.
+• 🔓📢 Socially, I advocate for open-source and reproducible research.
+I also actively explore innovative formats for scientific communication and education, aiming to make complex knowledge accessible to the public.

 Interests